thepranab/materials-for-max-qe2021-online-school/Day-9/example3.GPU/README.md

 # Exercise 3: running with GPUs

-To run the accelerated version you are supposed to couple **each MPI with a single GPU**.
+To run the GPU-accelerated version you are supposed to couple **each MPI with a single GPU**.
 Therefore this time your jobscript is setup to request **two MPI processes and 2 GPUs** with your submission script.

 ------------------------------------------------------------------------